EzekialSA/4scanner/README.md

 ## How to

-the first thing you need to do is create a simple json file with the folders names you want, the board(s) you want to search and the keywords.
+the first thing you need to do is create a simple json file with the directories names you want, the boards you want to search and the keywords.
 (see the json file section for more details)

 After your json file is done you can start 4scanner with: